 Help Me Lead: Biblical Studies, meets in Multi-purpose Room West: This training class is currently full, but please know that we will be regularly offering this for members.
 This intermediate level training course will provide the tools to grow in your ability to read and study Scripture as you lead others.
 It also aims to increase your confidence and capability to prepare, write, and lead a Bible study, while growing your ability to spot doctrinally sound secondary resources.
 For those members desiring to teach, lead Bible studies or home groups, please consider this.
 This course will be taught by Pastor Aaron Roberts and Covenant member Teri Jacobsen.

 College & Career Fellowship, meets in Multi-purpose Room East: Christianity Explored is a way of sharing the best news ever heard, and gives people space and time to think about the big questions of life.
 Over seven sessions in Mark's Gospel, find out more about the life of the person at the heart of the Christian faith - Jesus Christ.
 Anyone interested in going through this material is welcome.
+Last class is May 7.

 Welcome to Covenant Class, meets in Annex 4: This 11-week class is designed to introduce you to other people who attend Covenant, communicate what we believe, and show you areas of ministries in which you can be involved.
 Taking the Welcome to Covenant Class is a very practical way to help you discern whether or not Covenant is the church where the Lord would have you worship Him, grow in discipleship, and use your gifts to reach the world for Christ.
 Participating in the class does not commit you to becoming a member, but it is a pre-requisite to membership.
 Class is taught by Pastor Burress McCombe.